cranberry-sam-school/CS4273-ratpack-app/Testing/testing.md

 ## Future Directions

 When the application is complete, acceptance testing can begin in earnest.
 We will start by verifying that our application meets the specifications given to us.
-Since those specifications are sparse, we can use common sense for what is necessary for a contacts app: can you creat a new contact, can you edit a contact, can you view your own contact card, etc..
+Since those specifications are sparse, we can use common sense for what is necessary for a contacts app: can you create a new contact, can you edit a contact, can you view your own contact card, etc..
 Once we have verified that the application meets the basic specifications, we can start testing for edge cases: can you create two contacts with the same information, what happens if you exit the application while editing a contact, can you delete your own contact card, etc..
 Once we have reached a point that we believe all, or most, of the edge cases have been handled, we are able to move on to deployment.